Florida Everblades: 2012 Kelly Cup Finals

+Ownership and affiliation changes

 In April 2013, owner Peter Karmanos, Jr. announced he would be selling the team along with Germain Arena to "simplify things" in his life, as he had just retired from the company he founded, Compuware.
 The team was made for sale and was being shopped by Park Lane, a sports investment-banking firm that specializes in the sale of sports teams.
 In 2018, Karmanos gave up majority control of the Hurricanes to new majority owner Thomas Dundon.
 After the 2018–19 season, the Everblades dropped the Hurricanes affiliation for the first time and partnered with the Nashville Predators.
 It was then announced on August 5, 2019, that Karmanos had sold both the team and arena to David Hoffmann, a Naples, Florida, resident and real estate investor.
+Starting in the 2022–23 season, the Everblades ended their affiliation with the Predators and entered a multi-year agreement with the Florida Panthers.
+On June 13, 2024, team president Craig Brush announced that the team would not be renewing its agreement with the Panthers.
+On July 10 of that year, the Everblades announced a new multi-year agreement with the St. Louis Blues.

 Logos

-Through the Everblades' history, they have had four anniversary logos: the fifth anniversary logo in 2002–03, the 10th anniversary logo in 2007–08, the 15th anniversary logo in 2012–13, and the 20th anniversary logo in the 2017–18 season.
+Through the Everblades' history, they have had five anniversary logos: the fifth anniversary logo in 2002–03, the 10th anniversary logo in 2007–08, the 15th anniversary logo in 2012–13, the 20th anniversary logo in 2017–18, and the 25th anniversary logo in 2022–23.